scratchfoundation/scratch-extension-docs/index.md

 * Clone the branch locally and then `git add` and `git commit` the JavaScript files to the `gh-pages` branch.
 * Push the updated branch to Github

 This will utilize the [Pages](https://pages.github.com/) service of GitHub to make the JavaScript files available over &lt;your_github_username&gt;.github.io/&lt;repository_name&gt;.
-Details on how to use Github Pages is available [here](https://pages.github.com/).
+Details on how to use Github Pages are available [here](https://pages.github.com/).

-You will also need to add a crossdomain.xml file
+You will also need to [set up a crossdomain.xml file](#user-content-setting-up-crossdomainxml).

-_Need information about crossdomain.xml here, and encourage people to think about backwards compatibility_
+_Need to encourage people to think about backwards compatibility_

 Next, to link ScratchX to your hosted file, click on the ‘Load Experimental Extension’ from within the ‘More Blocks’ category in the blocks menu: